Enamul Haque (cricketer, born 1966)

-Enamul Haque Moni (এনামুল হক মণি; born 27 February 1966), also known as Enamul Haq Moni, is a former Bangladeshi cricketer who played in 10 Tests and 29 ODIs from 1990 to 2003.
-After retiring from competitive cricket he became an umpire, and made his first appearance in an ODI between Bangladesh and Zimbabwe on 3 December 2006.
-He is the first Bangladeshi Test-match cricketer to umpire in international cricket.
+Enamul Haque Moni (এনামুল হক মণি; born 27 February 1966), also known as Enamul Haq Moni, is a Bangladeshi former cricketer who played in 10 Tests and 29 One Day Internationals (ODIs) from 1990 to 2003.
+After retiring from competitive cricket, he became an umpire, and made his first appearance in an ODI between Bangladesh and Zimbabwe on 3 December 2006.
+He is the first Bangladeshi Test cricketer to umpire in international cricket.

 Early years

-Enamul Haque Moni, commonly known as Moni, first came into prominence in the 1988–89 season, as he helped Bangladesh Biman cricket team to the Dhaka league title.
+Moni first came to prominence in the 1988–89 season, as he helped Bangladesh Biman cricket team to the Dhaka league title.
 He was selected for the national side next season, and remained an integral part of the team for more than a decade.
 Though he failed to impress at the highest level, he was a lot more successful against the lesser lights.

 In ICC Trophy

 Though he was an all-rounder, he was most successful with his bowling in ICC Trophy cricket.
 In total, he took 35 wickets in three ICC Trophy tournaments, in 1990, 1994 and 1997.
-His most memorable match was the 2nd round encounter against Denmark in the 1990 ICC Trophy. batting first the Danes reached 233/9 from their 60 overs.
-In reply, the Chittagong trio Nurul Abedin (85), Akram Khan 50, & Minhajul Abedin 37 kept Bangladesh in the hunt; but it was Moni's quickfire 17* and his explosive hitting in the final over, that took Bangladesh to the target, with just 2 balls to spare.
+His most memorable match was the 2nd round encounter against Denmark in the 1990 ICC Trophy.
+Batting first, the Danes reached 233/9 from their 60 overs.
+In reply, the Chittagong trio Nurul Abedin (85), Akram Khan (50), and Minhajul Abedin (37) kept Bangladesh in the hunt; but it was Moni's quickfire 17* and his explosive hitting in the final over, that took Bangladesh to the target, with 2 balls to spare.
 With the ball, Enamul Haque took 2/26 from 12 overs; and he was the obvious choice for the MOM award.
 In contrast, his biggest disappointment came in Feb.
 1994, in the do-or-die game against the hosts Kenya at Nairobi.
-The hosts batted first scoring 295/6 from 50 overs, thanks mainly to Maurice Odumbe who scored 119.
-In reply, Bangladesh started their chase well with the opening pair of Jahangir Alam and Aminul Islam Bulbul putting on a 139 run partnership.
+The hosts batted first, scoring 295/6 from 50 overs, thanks mainly to Maurice Odumbe's 119.
+In reply, Bangladesh started the chase well, with the opening pair of Jahangir Alam and Aminul Islam Bulbul putting on a 139-run partnership.
 After that, Minhajul Abedin contributed 68, but Moni fell for a duck, at a crucial stage of the match, and eventually Kenya won by 13 runs.